apace100/origins-docs/docs/types/block_action_types/explode.md

 }
 ```

-This example will summon an explosion that will **not** damage the block that has summoned the explosion, or the terrain, or create fire.
+This example will summon an explosion that will **not** damage the block that invoked the action, the terrain, or create fire.